aryadovoy/countertobot/README.md

 TimeCounterBot is bot for Telegram.

-Functions:
+### Functions

-* calculate time from today to date;
+* calculate days from today to date
-* …
+* calculate days between two dates